BradleyCodeU/bradleycodeu.github.io/_apcsa/ch72foreachloops/Ch72ArrayListReviewWordlists.md

 ---
 These exercises will allow you to have some practice with the idea of ArrayLists, and more practice with programs structured using functions and procedures.

-Objectives: Practice with programming fundamentals, Variables, Declaration and Assignment, Primitive types Arithmetic Expressions Simple keyboard input and text display output Branching ­ if­elseif­else syntax Loops ­ simple while loops, nested while loops Methods ­ functions and procedures ArrayLists ­ collections of variables
+Objectives: Practice with programming fundamentals, Variables, Declaration and Assignment, Primitive types Arithmetic Expressions Simple keyboard input and text display output Branching ­ if­-else-if-­else syntax Loops ­ simple while loops, nested while loops Methods ­ functions and procedures ArrayLists ­ collections of variables

 Works towards the following Course Goals: Competency with using basic coding features of a high ­level imperative programming language Competency with writing computer programs to implement given simple algorithms Familiarity with designing simple text ­oriented user interfaces